CS236340/SmartParking/README.md

    ` node index.js -r -u "http://localhost:portNumber"`

-where portNumber is the port you want to set after that, restart the homeserver using
+where portNumber is the port you want to set.

+after that, restart the homeserver using

      `synctl start`